Archibald Low: Early life

-At the age of 11 he was enrolled into St Paul's School, an institution where he didn't fit in, being as he put it "too much of an individual".
+At the age of 11 he was enrolled into St Paul's School, an institution where he did not fit in; Low described himself as having been "too much of an individual".
 One of his classmates for several years was Bernard Montgomery, whom Low recalled as being "rather dull".

-Aged 16 Low entered the Central Technical College, an institution far more to his liking, here his abilities really started to show.
+Aged 16 Low entered the Central Technical College, an institution far more to his liking, where he began to more fully develop his abilities.
 Under the guidance of his mentor Professor Ashcroft, Low's mercurial mind was given free rein over many of the scientific disciplines.
 During his time at the CTC Low designed a drawing device which he called "The Low flexible and adjustable curve".
-This device along with a dotted line pen and a self filling draughtsman's pen were marketed by Thornton's, a renowned instrument maker based in Manchester.
+This device, along with a dotted line pen and a self filling draughtsman's pen, were marketed by Thornton's, a renowned instrument manufacturer based in Manchester.
 He also spent a year devising and making a selector mechanism which allowed a lever when moved to fall into a pre-selected slot.
-It wasn't until 32 years later that pre-selected gears came in, long after Low had originally thought of them.
+It would be 32 more years before pre-selected gears became commercially available, long after Low had originally thought of them.

 Early career

-Low joined his uncle, Edward Low's engineering firm, Low Accessories and Ignition Company, which at the time was the second oldest engineering firm in the City of London.
+Low joined his uncle Edward Low's engineering firm, Low Accessories and Ignition Company, which at the time was the second oldest engineering firm in the City of London.
 Unfortunately the company was in a constant struggle for solvency.
 Edward Low did what he could financially to help get his nephew's ideas off the ground, but what was really needed was a rich investor.
-During this pre-war period Low was constantly coming up with big new ideas, such as his forced induction engine (which in modern parlance would be called a petrol direct injection engine), which was further developed with the large engine builder F.E.
-Baker Ltd and exhibited on their stand at the Olympia Motor Cycle Show in November 1912.
-He also invented gadgets like the whistling egg-boiler which he christened "The Chanticleer".
+During this pre-war period Low was constantly coming up with big new ideas, such as his forced induction engine (which in modern parlance would be called a petrol direct injection engine), which was further developed with the large engine builder F. E. Baker Ltd and exhibited on their stand at the Olympia Motor Cycle Show in November 1912.
+He also invented gadgets such as a whistling egg-boiler which he christened "The Chanticleer".
 It went on to sell very well, earning him some much-needed money.
-He also experimented with gas turbines, but the alloys available at that time wouldn't stand up to the required heat.
-A prototype of Low's unique invention, the "petrol direct injection engine", was produced and displayed in 1912.
+He also experimented with gas turbines, but the alloys available at that time were unable to tolerate the heat involved.

-In May 1914 Low gave the first demonstrations of what was to become television, he called it TeleVista.
-The first of these demonstration was given to the Institute of Automobile Engineers.
+In May 1914 Low gave the first demonstrations of what was to become television, calling it TeleVista.
+The first of these demonstrations was given to the Institute of Automobile Engineers.
 Harry Gordon Selfridge then arranged to included one at the famous Selfridge Store Exhibitions.
-Reports of these were entitled "Seeing By Wireless".
-Low's invention was crude and under-developed but the idea was there.
-The main deficiency was the selenium cell used for converting light waves into electric impulses, which responded too slowly thus spoiling the effect.
-The demonstration certainly garnered a lot of media interest with The Times reporting on 30 May;
+Reports of these were titled "Seeing by Wireless".
+Low's invention was crude and under-developed but demonstrated the idea.
+The main deficiency was the selenium cell used for converting light waves into electric impulses, which responded too slowly for motion-picture use.
+The demonstration certainly garnered media interest.
+The Times reported on 30 May:

-On 29 May the Daily Chronicle reported;
+On 29 May the Daily Chronicle reported: